Smoke inhalation: Mechanism

-Inhalation of chemical toxins produced by combusting materials can cause damage to tissues of both the upper (above larynx) and lower respiratory tract (below larynx).
-Damage to lower airways, air sacs, and lung tissue is due to an inflammatory cascade in response to the noxious chemicals which causes a variety of downstream effects such as increased secretions and exudative material thus clogging the airways and/or air sacs, collapse of air sacs (atelectasis), vascular permeability leading to pulmonary edema (fluid in the lungs), bronchoconstriction, activation of the coagulation cascade, and impaired function of the mucociliary escalator.
+Inhalation of chemical toxins produced by combusting materials can cause damage to tissues of both the upper (above the larynx) and lower respiratory tract (below the larynx).
+Damage to the lower airways, air sacs, and lung tissue is due to an inflammatory cascade in response to the noxious chemicals which causes a variety of downstream effects such as increased secretions and exudative material that clogs the airways or air sacs, collapse of air sacs, vascular permeability that leads to fluid in the lungs, bronchoconstriction, activation of the coagulation cascade, and impaired function of the mucociliary escalator.

-Inhalation of hot fumes can cause thermal damage to tissues usually limited to the upper respiratory tract (above larynx).
-Damage in this location can result in sloughing of the damaged tissue and swelling both of which can cause obstruction of the respiratory tract, ulceration, increased secretions, and redness (erythema).
+Inhalation of hot fumes can cause thermal damage to tissue, usually limited to the upper respiratory tract (above the larynx).
+Damage in this location can result in sloughing of the damaged tissue and swelling, both of which can cause obstruction of the respiratory tract, ulceration, increased secretions, and redness.

 Systemic toxicity can occur from inhalation of chemical compounds produced as byproducts of combustion in a fire.
-Carbon monoxide poisoning is the most common systemic toxicity after smoke inhalation and can cause organ failure from lack of oxygen (often heart attack).
+Carbon monoxide poisoning is the most common systemic toxicity after smoke inhalation, and can cause organ failure from lack of oxygen (often heart attack).
 Carbon monoxide is a common byproduct of combusting substances in fires and is colorless and odorless.
-It has a much higher binding affinity for hemoglobin compared to oxygen and thus can block oxygen from binding to hemoglobin causing hypoxia.
-Additionally, carbon monoxide decreases the ability of oxygen to dissociate from hemoglobin to diffuse into tissues thus causing hypoxia.
+It has a much higher binding affinity for hemoglobin compared to oxygen and can block oxygen from binding to hemoglobin.
+Additionally, carbon monoxide also decreases the ability of oxygen to dissociate from hemoglobin to diffuse into tissue.
+Both of these lead to hypoxia.

+According to a New York Times article from 2022, while smoke inhalation has not been proven to cause lung cancer, unlike cigarette smoke (including secondhand smoke), studies published around that time found a correlation between the two.
+A panel of experts from Stanford University compared the inhalation of wildfire smoke to smoking cigarettes, stating, "exposure to high levels of pollution from wildfire smoke is the equivalent of smoking seven cigarettes a day."
+Dr. Nadeau, one of the panel's experts, later stated that, "cigarettes at least have filters."

+The article also mentioned a study published in 2019 which found that firefighters who worked an average of 7 weeks per year for 5 to 25 years increased their risk of lung cancer by 8 to 26 percent due to smoke inhalation.